skleeschulte/babel-plugin-transform-semantic-ui-react-imports/README.md

 ### Adding less imports (`addLessImports: true`)

-All the `@import` statements in the semantic.less file in the semantic-ui-less package root are parsed to generates a map which looks like this:
+All the `@import` statements in the semantic.less file in the semantic-ui-less package root are parsed to generate a map which looks like this:

     {